Facial Treatments Used in the Cosmetic Surgery Industry

-It helps in fighting against wrinkles, fine lines, and aging skin.
+It helps in fighting against wrinkles, fine lines, and ageing skin.

 A study conducted by the American Academy of Cosmetic Surgery revealed that 170,000 Americans resurfaced their face in 1998.

-Laser treatments are used within controlled treatment procedures that use a laser to vaporize superficial skin layers.
+Laser treatments are used within controlled treatment procedures that use a laser to vaporise superficial skin layers.

 It does much more than removing wrinkles and fine lines.

 Laser treatments help in restoring facial expressions and controlling acne scars too.

 In the long-run, it promotes the growth of new skin cells and collagen production.